snabb/httpreaderat/README.md

 small HTTP requests significantly.
 1 MB is a good buffer size to use.
 See the example below for details.

+If you need io.ReadSeeker (with Read() and Seek() methods), you can wrap HTTPRdrAt with io.SectionReader.

 Example
 -------